timbertson/passe/README.md

 Having said that, it's a very _nice_ convenience.
 It means you can change certain settings and store notes per-domain.
 Like perhaps which master password a given site uses, if you have multiple or are in the process of changing your master password.
-It also helps you out when a site gets hacked - you can store a non-sensitive "suffix" which alters your generated password without having to chang your master password."
+It also helps you out when a site gets hacked - you can store a non-sensitive "suffix" which alters your generated password without having to change your master password."

 ### But you're storing my data online!
 Is that safe?